SAGE Electrochromics: Funding

 In July 2007, the company received $16 million in Series B financing from Good Energies, Applied Ventures, LLC and Bekaert.
 In February 2009, SAGE received an additional $20 million round from the same investors.

 As of 2010, SAGE Electrochromics has received more than $50 million in venture capital funding and government grants.

-In March 2010, U.S. Energy Secretary Steven Chu announced that the DOE had awarded SAGE a conditional commitment for a $72 million loan guarantee, along with the $31 million Advanced Energy Manufacturing Tax Credit SAGE was awarded earlier.
+In March 2010, U.S. Energy Secretary Steven Chu revealed that the DOE had provisionally approved a $72 million loan guarantee for Sage.
+This was in addition to the $31 million Advanced Energy Manufacturing Tax Credit SAGE previously awarded the company.
 The loan guarantee and tax credits are to be used to help SAGE establish a new facility to expand production and lower costs of its electrochromic glass, with the goal to make buildings more energy efficient and create new green manufacturing and construction jobs.
 The funding was granted under the Department of Energy’s Loan Guarantee Program, established under the Energy Policy Act of 2005, to support new technologies that reduce or sequester greenhouse gases.

-The 50 percent acquisition of SAGE by Saint-Gobain in November 2010 was an additional $80 million investment.
+Sant-Gobain's 50 percent acquisition of SAGE in November 2010 represented an additional $80 million investment.
 SAGE will manufacture the electrochromic glass for both companies at the new Faribault, Minnesota, plant.
-The facility will allow production of larger sheets of dynamic glass at high volumes, making it suitable and affordable for most buildings.
+The facility will allow production of larger sheets of dynamic glass at high volumes, making it feasible for widespread building applications.

 Technology

 SageGlass is electronically tintable glass for use in buildings.
 It incorporates nanotechnology consisting of five layers of ceramic materials, which have a total thickness that is less than 1/50th that of a human hair.
 When voltage is applied [less than 5V DC] it darkens as lithium ions and associated electrons transfer from the counter electrode to an electrochromic electrode layer (see Figure 1).
 Reversing the voltage polarity causes the ions and associated electrons to return to their original layer, the counter electrode, and the glass clears.
 This solid state electrochromic reaction is controlled through a low voltage DC power supply.
 When the SageGlass coating darkens, the sun’s light and heat are absorbed and subsequently reradiated from the glass surface to the exterior.

-In addition to stopping solar heat gain, electrochromic IGUs block glare, reduce fading, eliminate the need for some other architectural environmental controls such as window shades and awnings, and enable building inhabitants to continually view the outdoors.
+Electrochromic IGUs offer various benefits: they help mitigate solar heat gain, diminish glare, reduce fading of materials, and might reduce the need for window shades and awnings.
+Moreover, they allow building occupants to maintain a view of the outdoors.